In the 2014 Scottish independence referendum, the No campaign won by 55 per cent to 45.

-In light of all this political upheaval, Ferret Fact Service looked at nearly 100 polls involving around 100,000 people since the vote in September 2014, to see whether the Scottish electorate’s views have changed on the independence question.
+In light of all this political upheaval, Ferret Fact Service has looked at more than 100 polls involving more than 100,000 people since the vote in September 2014, to see whether the Scottish electorate’s views have changed on the independence question.

 Before the 2014 referendum